Capacity for Transition

 - The Collaboration Lab used New Zealand case studies to test the I2S (Integration and Implementation Science) Framework.
 A significant relationship was found, suggesting that when more elements of the I2S Framework were used in research, end-users found the results more usable, and the research was more effective.
 This evidence supports Our Land and Water’s commitment to co-innovation and transdisciplinary research and can help researchers.
 Read the abstract here.

 - The Collaboration Lab has developed a model for collaboration based on pōwhiri, to support collaborations with iwi, hapu and Māori communities.
 The model has been tested and validated by iwi groups, including Nga Rangatahi A Iwi, a group of young Māori future leaders, and will next be tested with other collaboration practitioners.
-Read more in Powhiri as a Tool for Collaboration (PDF).
-A video is coming soon.
+Watch the video here, or read more in Powhiri as a Tool for Collaboration (PDF).

 - Community participation in freshwater management decisions has been measured in catchments in the Waikato, Northland and Hawkes Bay regions over time.
 Collaboration Lab researchers found that participation increased 7% between 2015 and 2017.
 While rates of participation were similar in catchments with collaborative and non-collaborative processes, public perceptions of freshwater management decisions improved in the two catchments using collaborative planning processes (Northland and Waikato), and declined in the region where the collaborative process was not completed (Hawkes Bay).
 The survey will be repeated in 2019.